franciscoaleixo/AragoJ-Bioformats/README.md

 You can check the latest release [here](https://github.com/franciscoaleixo/AragoJ-Bioformats/releases).

 ## How to install
-Simply put the .jar file in the 'plugins' folder where AragoJ is installed.
+Download the latest release (.jar file) and put it in the 'plugins' folder where AragoJ is installed.
 If the 'plugins' folder does not exist, you can simply create it.

 ## License
 Because Bioformats uses GPL, which requires copyleft, this plugin also has the same GPL license.
 Support their amazing work [here](https://github.com/ome/bioformats).